 Candidate Statements for

 Division 44.
-Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues
+Society for the Psychology of Sexual Orientation and Gender Diversity

 Please note that the submission of a candidate statement was voluntary, so not all candidates listed on the ballot will have a statement.